Religious Observance 2020

 The Shia Muslim festival of Arbaeen, which is related to Ashura (in August), takes place from Wednesday 7 to Thursday 8 October.
 Again, ideally work should be avoided so time off may be requested.

-When the new academic year starts in September, it will be helpful to remember that new students may not, at the very start of term, have found the Muslim Prayer Rooms on the different College campuses.
+In normal times, when the new academic year starts in September, it is helpful to remember that new students may not, at the very start of term, have found the Muslim Prayer Rooms on the different College campuses.
 As a reminder, these are Strand Building room S-1.03, on the first floor of the Franklin Wilkins Building at Waterloo, in the first basement of the Hodgkin Building at Guy’s, and room W1.07 in the Main Building of the IoPPN at Denmark Hill.
 Prayer times are spread throughout the day, with the most important prayer time being Friday lunchtime; it is always appreciated if Muslim staff and students can be permitted to go to pray when required, although it is good practice to make it clear to students that it is expected that they should request permission for this first, rather than just getting up and walking out at the relevant time.
+With regret, due to current Coronavirus guidelines and the risk assessment process, we are unable to re-open the Muslim Prayer Rooms (or the Chapels, Prayer & Quiet Rooms) on campus until further notice.
+We are working towards opening these spaces to staff and students as quickly and safely as possible.
+Thank you for your patience.

-More widely, staff and students are – as always – very welcome to the Opening of Year Services in the College’s two Chapels.
-The service at the Strand is on Wednesday 30 September at 1.10pm, and that at Guy’s is on Thursday 1 October at 5.30pm.
+More widely, staff and students are – as always – very welcome to the Opening of Year Services in the College Chapel.
+The service at the Strand is on Wednesday 30 September at 1.10pm.

 The Jewish feast of Hanukkah will fall within term-time this year, as it begins at sunset on Thursday 10 December and ends at nightfall on Friday 18 December.
 Work does not need to be avoided, although people may need to leave earlier than usual on Friday 11 December.